ArshadAman/master-django/DailyNotes.md

 annotate(tag_count=Count('tags')): Pre-calculates the tag count at the database level and attaches it to each article object.
 A simple serializers.IntegerField() in your serializer can then display this value directly.

 By doing this, you can reduce your query count from 2N+1 to just 2, resulting in a dramatically faster and more scalable API.

+## Stop Writing Boilerplate URLs: The Power of DRF's ViewSets & Routers 🤖
+Are you still manually creating separate list, detail, create, and update views for your Django REST Framework APIs?
+There's a much more efficient way.

+DRF's ViewSets and Routers are a powerful combination for eliminating repetitive code.

+Think of it like this:

+A ModelViewSet is a pre-packaged toolkit 🧰.
+It provides a complete set of default CRUD (Create, Retrieve, Update, Delete) actions for a single model, all in one class.

+A Router is the smart assistant that takes your toolkit and builds a complete workshop around it.
+It inspects the ViewSet, sees all the actions it provides, and automatically generates the entire set of URL patterns for you.

+When you register a ProductViewSet with a router, it instantly creates your .../products/ and .../products/<pk>/ endpoints, correctly binding the HTTP methods (GET, POST, PUT, DELETE) to the right actions (.list(), .create(), .retrieve(), etc.).

+This not only saves a massive amount of time but also ensures your API follows a consistent and conventional URL structure.

+Pro-Tips for Scaling 📈
+💡 Keep Router Logic Lightweight: The router's logic runs once at server startup to generate all your URL patterns.
+If you have a very complex custom router, it can measurably slow down your application's startup time and increase its initial memory footprint.
+Avoid heavy computations or database queries in your router logic.